rhizoome/git-darcs/README.md

 index 0000000..e69de29
 ```

-If you pull into dms-track instead you have to use obliterate patches and keep
+If you pull into dms-track instead, you have to obliterate patches and keep git
-git and darcs in sync.
-So lets remove `dms-stage` until the next
+and darcs in sync.
+So lets remove `dms-stage` until the next merge-request...
-merge-request...

 ```bash
 $> cd ..